-As Senator Amy Klobuchar basks in the spotlight of the New York Times’ surprising split endorsement of her and fellow Senator Elizabeth Warren for the Democratic presidential nomination, drug-policy reformers have questions about the Minnesota Senator’s record as a county prosecutor and two-term Congresswoman.
+As Senator Amy Klobuchar basked in the spotlight of the New York Times’ surprising split endorsement of her and fellow Senator Elizabeth Warren for the Democratic presidential nomination, drug-policy reformers had questions about the Minnesota Senator’s record as a county prosecutor and two-term Congresswoman.

-The Times' assessment – “given the polarization in Washington and beyond, the nest chance to enact many progressive plans could be under a Klobuchar administration - appears to be wishful thinking – appears to be wishful thinking and not quite accurate.
+The Times' assessment – “given the polarization in Washington and beyond, the best chance to enact many progressive plans could be under a Klobuchar administration" – appeared to be wishful thinking and not quite accurate.

-While Klobuchar has campaigned as a “tough on crime” candidate, unfortunately she wasn’t so law and order as Hennepin County Attorney when it came to police officers accused of brutality and killing innocent civilians on her watch.
+While Klobuchar campaigned during the primaries as a “tough on crime” candidate, unfortunately she wasn’t so law and order as Hennepin County Attorney when it came to police officers accused of brutality and killing innocent civilians on her watch.

 According to Minnesota Public Radio, “[Klobuchar] has faced criticism from some African-American activists for not charging police in any officer-involved shooting during her tenure.
 Police shot and killed 25 people, and four others died in custody while Klobuchar was the county's lead prosecutor from 1999 to 2007.”